 Yes.
 If you have existing Microsoft® PowerPoint® documents, you can edit them directly from Slides without converting them.

-If you’d like to use Slides collaboration features, such simultaneous editing with your team and targeted feedback comments, you can import PowerPoint files and convert them to Slides.
+If you’d like to use Slides collaboration features, such as simultaneous editing with your team, or targeted feedback comments, you can import PowerPoint files and convert them to Slides.
 For more information, see Get started with Slides.

 The following file types can be converted to Slides: